BIDS/repro-case-studies/case-studies/aarendt.md

 ## Are there any best practices that you'd recommend for researchers in your field?

 We recommend development and adherence to standards in geospatial data formats and distribution protocols.

-## Would you recommend any specific resources for learning more about reproducibility?

-No specific recommendations.